filfreire/filfreire.github.io/_drafts/wildwest.md

 Recently another colleague shared an article on a Slack group, a link with an interesting and thoughtful article of ["whether it's important or not for testers to have the power to read pull requests"](https://dustyjuhl.com/2019/01/14/is-it-important-for-testers-to-read-pull-requests/).

-The article is spot on, and on a much more personal level, to me the discussion, if any, is that it's a matter of "importance": I simply consider it a vital part of my job, and a crucial tool in studying code changes.
+The article is spot on, and to me it's so much more than a matter of "importance" of reading PRs: I simply consider it a vital part of my job, and a crucial tool in studying code changes.
 As mentioned also in the above article, it's a shortcut to indentifiying some category of issues very early on the development process (earlier than that being "contesting" a development's specification even before a developer grabs it and starts working on it, like for example a ticket with no description and a crappy title).
 Again, it's a "no brainer".

 Some argue that, no matter if the tester is also a developer, or has decent software engineering concepts, that there's more value in not necessarily the tester reading through the actual code of the PR, but more on tackling the PR in other ways:
 - Read the commit messages (supposing they're made by non-sloppy programmers) to understand what's being brought in or removed;